 In an emergency, O negative blood can be given safely to anyone whose blood type is not known.
 Donors of this universal, life-saving blood are part of the first response to accidents such as David’s.

 Six weeks after the crash, and after several surgeries and time on life support, David finally emerged from hospital.
-He was wheelchair-bound for six months but glad to be alive.
+He was glad to be alive.

 So grateful was he to the blood donors who saved his life (and being himself unable to continue donating having received a transfusion himself), David joined the Essex Voluntary Blood Service and used a Piaggio three-wheeled scooter to deliver units of blood to hospitals in Essex and North London – sometimes in emergency situations.